alemuscyber/HoneypotVM/README.md

 Step 4: Accesing the VM and disabling all FW policies This makes our VM highly vulnerable and attractive for potential attackers.
 For this lab, I turned off the FW for all profiles (Domain, Private, Public).

-Step 5: Creating our Log Analytics Workplace
+Step 5: Creating our Log Analytics Workspace
 The value of this lab, asides from the honeypot itself, is not having to directly access the VM to review the internal security logs.
-These logs can actually be forwarded and centralized in Azures Log Analytics Workplace and you can analyze them using KQL.
+These logs can actually be forwarded and centralized in Azures Log Analytics Workplace.
+For this, I installed Windows Security Events solution which uses both AMA (Azure Monitor Agent) and a Legacy Agent.
+After installing the solutions I established the connection from the VM to the workspace, this can only happen by creating a DCR (Data Collection Rule) and link it to the resource group.
+I configured the rule to stream *all security events*.
+Once this is done, the connection is now succesful.
+You can verify the stream and storage of security events using KQL in the Log Analytics Workspace.
 Here's an example of a query:

+Step 6: Is this a SIEM yet?